cyborgoat/MonoLLM/docs/installation.rst

 .. code-block:: text

-   ModuleNotFoundError: No module named 'unified_llm'
+   ModuleNotFoundError: No module named 'monollm'

 Solution: Ensure you've installed the package and activated your virtual environment.